UNC-Libraries/Access-Checker/README.md

 # E-resource access checker
 A simple JRuby script to check for full-text access to e-resource titles.
 Plain old URL/link checking won't alert you if one of your ebook links points to a valid HTML page reading "NO ACCESS."
 This script will.

+I wrote an article about the Access Checker: [Getting What We Paid for: a Script to Verify Full Access to E-Resources] (http://journal.code4lib.org/articles/9684)

+NOTE: this Access Checker is unaware of the title > volume > issue > article hierarchy of e-journals, and doesn't have a way to input or make sense of holdings date ranges.
+It was designed to check access in collections of discrete items, each of which has a distinct URL---mainly ebook, streaming media, etc collections.

 This script can currently check for access problems for the following platforms/vendors (so far):
 - Alexander Street Press
 - Apabi